Para sa 'Yo ang Laban Na Ito

 Para sa 'Yo ang Laban na Ito is a 2013 Philippine television self help drama talk show broadcast by GMA Network.
 Hosted by Manny Pacquiao and Jean Garcia, it premiered on February 3, 2013 on the network's Sunday Grande line up.
 On March 23, 2013, it moved to the network's Sabado Star Power sa Gabi line up.
-The show concluded on April 20, 2013 with a total of 11 episodes.
+The show concluded on April 20, 2013, with a total of 11 episodes.

 Overview

 Manny Pacquiao served as the host.

 The show is dubbed as GMA Network's very first "self-help" drama.
 It hosted by world boxing icon Manny Pacquiao and actress Jean Garcia, the show features real people with parallel life stories but have different endings.
 The show presented every life story via a short film and starred by some of the network's talents.
 Also in each episode, Pacquiao will share his own personal challenges and how he survived them with a series of difficult choices.

 Following the show's main objective, Pacquiao and Garcia serve as coaches, helping and encouraging people to keep the faith, discover and believe in themselves, look straight, stand up and fight life's challenges.

-With the battle cry, "Ang pagbabago ay magmumula sa desisyon mo..."
-(Change begins in your decision...), the hosts will challenge their guests to fight life's battle.
+With the battle cry, "Ang pagbabago ay magmumula sa desisyon mo...", the hosts will challenge their guests to fight life's battle.
 Thus, they ask their guests this question: "Palaban ka ba?".